 As explained above, the visitor’s status will determine the landowner’s duty of care toward them.
 Individuals evaluating whether to pursue a premises liability case should discuss their purpose on the property with a Florida attorney.

 Even if you are an invitee or welcomed licensee, you’re not guaranteed protection if you’re injured on someone else’s property.
 Another important aspect of a premises liability case is whether the victim acted safely and appropriately given the circumstances.
 For example, if a hazard is apparent and a reasonable person would be able to recognize that hazard, then the courts might rule that the victim was partially at-fault for the accident.

 Another determining factor is whether the landowner knew about the hazard or should have known about it.
 Consider, for example, a spill in a grocery store.
 Immediately following the spill, someone could get injured by slipping and falling on the hazard.
 But if there was not a reasonable time for the grocery store staff to respond, their liability might be limited.
 In this case, the landowner (or property owner) was not negligent because they didn’t know there was a hazard and had no time to be made aware of such a hazard through reasonable means.

 LEGAL INSIGHTS FOR FLORIDA PREMISES LIABILITY CASES

 Premises liability cases are complicated because so many factors go into determining who was at fault for the incident.
 And in some cases, an accident is just that – a terrible incident that is unforeseeable and unpreventable.
 It takes a deep knowledge of the law to know how a visitor’s status plays a role in a premises liability case as well as the victim’s actions while on the property.
-Led by Scott Aigen, Esq., Aigen Law Firm is a Florida personal injury law firm with in-depth knowledge across various facets of state and federal laws.
+Led by Scott Aigen, Esq., Aigen Injury Law is a Florida personal injury law firm with in-depth knowledge across various facets of state and federal laws.
 If you’ve sustained injuries while visiting someone else’s property, contact us today.